 COVID Testing Available At Both Locations: Rapid, PCR, and Antibody testing.

 The common cold can quickly spread through your household, especially if family members pass it back and forth to one another.
-At the practice of Jeffery Tun, MD, in Manhattan’s Midtown East neighborhood in New York City, the expert staff offers effective treatments to conquer cold symptoms and prevent additional medical issues for adults of all ages.
-Schedule an appointment online or by calling the office to learn more about treating the common cold.
+At the practice of Jeffery Tun, MD, in Manhattan’s Midtown East neighborhood and Forest Hills, Queens, in New York City, the expert staff offers effective treatments to conquer cold symptoms and prevent additional medical issues for adults of all ages.
+Schedule an appointment online or by calling the offices to learn more about treating the common cold.

 The common cold is a viral infection of your upper respiratory tract (your nasal passages, sinuses, and upper throat).
 The virus is contracted by personal contact with an infected person or a contaminated object.
 It enters the body through your mouth, eyes, or nose.
 It also spreads through the air when an infected person coughs or sneezes.

 In most cases, colds aren’t severe.
 But, if left untreated, a cold can result in additional health complications.